FoglyOgly/Meowth/README.md

 7. Copy config_blank.json and rename to config.json.
 Open config.json in a text editor (a good one to use is Notepad++) and paste the bot token into the value for "bot_token", replacing the "yourtoken" string.

-8. Replace the "master" value in config.json with your full discord username with the 4 digits after the hash.
+8. Replace the "master" value in config.json with your user ID from discord.

 9. Run the launcher from the command prompt or terminal window: